Shas1234-cyber/CODSOFT/README.md

+# 💻 CodSoft Python Internship Projects

-👋 Hi, I’m Shashank Gupta (GitHub: Shas1234-cyber).
+👋 Hi, I’m **Shashank Gupta** (GitHub: [Shas1234-cyber](https://github.com/Shas1234-cyber)).

-This repository contains the projects I completed as part of the CodSoft Python Internship.
+This repository contains the projects I completed as part of the **CodSoft Python Internship**.
 Each project demonstrates practical Python applications with a focus on building simple, interactive, and user-friendly programs.

+---

-📂 Projects Included
+## 📂 Projects Included

-📞 Contact Book
+### 1. 📞 Contact Book
-File: ContactBook.py

-Description:
+**File:** `ContactBook.py`
+**Description:**
-A simple Python-based contact management system where users can:
+A simple Python-based **contact management system** where users can:

-Add new contacts
+1. Add new contacts

-View saved contacts
+2. View saved contacts

-Search contacts by name or phone
+3. Search contacts by name or phone

-Update contact details
+4. Update contact details

-Delete contacts
+5. Delete contacts

-It helps users efficiently manage their personal or professional contact list.
+This project helps users efficiently manage their personal or professional contact list.

+---

-🧮 Calculator
+### 2. 🧮 Calculator
-File: calculator.py

-Description:
+**File:** `calculator.py`
+**Description:**
-A basic console calculator that can perform:
+A basic **console calculator** that can perform:

-Addition
+1. Addition

-Subtraction
+2. Subtraction

-Multiplication
+3. Multiplication

-Division
+4. Division

-Power
+5. Power

-Modulus
+6. Modulus

 It provides a smooth, user-friendly console interface for quick mathematical calculations.

+---

-✊✋✌️ Rock Paper Scissors Game
+### 3. ✊✋✌️ Rock Paper Scissors Game
-File: rockpaperscissorsgame.py

-Description:
+**File:** `rockpaperscissorsgame.py`
+**Description:**
-A classic Rock-Paper-Scissors game where:
+A classic **Rock-Paper-Scissors game** where:

-The user competes against the computer.
+1. The user competes against the computer.

-The computer’s choice is randomly generated.
+2. The computer’s choice is randomly generated.

-The game tracks the score across multiple rounds and provides real-time feedback on wins, losses, and draws.
+3. The game tracks the score across multiple rounds.
+4. It provides instant feedback on wins, losses, and draws.

+---

-✅ To-Do List Application
+### 4. ✅ To-Do List Application
-File: todolist.py

-Description:
+**File:** `todolist.py`
+**Description:**
-A simple console-based to-do list manager that allows users to:
+A simple **console-based to-do list manager** that allows users to:

-Add tasks
+1. Add tasks

-View all tasks
+2. View all tasks

-Mark tasks as done
+3. Mark tasks as done

-Delete completed tasks
+4. Delete completed tasks

 This application helps users stay organized and keep track of their daily activities.

+---

-🙏 Acknowledgement
+## 🙏 Acknowledgement
-A big thanks to CodSoft for offering this valuable internship opportunity, which helped me sharpen my Python skills through practical, hands-on projects.
+A big thanks to **CodSoft** for providing this internship opportunity to enhance my Python skills through practical, hands-on projects.